 The result was Trianon.
 Weighing in at a total number of forty-two styles spread out over four size-specific families, it is certainly not another blunt revival of a Didot typeface.
 Even more remarkable than the size of the type system is the stylistic scope it covers, including elaborate italics, monolinear Lights, heavily slab-serif-flavored Caption cuts, and Grande styles that verge on becoming stencils — all referencing different works from the golden era of the Didots.
 With this pluralism of style and character, Trianon almost commands you to use it in all the “wrong” ways, exhibiting flamboyant shapes, flexibility, and individuality.

 Besides offering a diverse typographic toolbox — even chess symbols are included — the project is also a showcase of what can be done with the font editor extensions and scripts Sander wrote and published during the design process.
 But this doesn’t make Trianon a dull proof-of-concept or tech demo.
 It never feels cold or generic; instead, it leaves a modest and very artful impression.

 Considering the result of the Trianon project and what Loïc Sander has brought to the table for typographers and type designers alike, I am looking forward to his next project and all the typefaces, explorations, and tools that will come along with it.

-Benedikt Bramböck studied visual communication in Austria and Switzerland as well as type design in The Hague.
-He worked for FontShop International and is currently employed by Alphabet Type in Berlin.
-He is part of the team behind Berlin’s Typostammtisch.
+Benedikt Bramböck studied visual communication in Austria and Switzerland.
+He was employed by Fontshop International in Berlin before getting an MA in type design from Type and Media in The Hague.
+He now works at Alphabet Type and is part of the team behind Typostammtisch Berlin.